MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 **Azure dev/test:** [Azure dev/test](/azure/devtest/offer/overview-what-is-devtest-offer-visual-studio) is an offer that comes with Visual Studio subscription benefits.
 With this offer, you get some Azure monthly credits to try various Azure services at no cost.
 Credit amounts vary by subscription level.
 You can also benefit from discounted Azure dev/test rates for various Azure services, which enable cost-efficient development and testing.

-**Azure services:** Many Azure services offer both consumption and prepaid billing models.
+**Azure services:** Many Azure services offer both consumption and commitment-based billing models.
 You can switch to better align to your usage, potentially without sacrificing functionality.

 **Azure Hybrid Benefit:** With [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/), you can reduce the overall cost of ownership by using your existing on-premises licenses to cover the cost of running resources in Azure.
 This benefit applies to both Windows and Linux virtual machines, along with SQL Server workloads.
 To take advantage of Azure Hybrid Benefit, you need to ensure that your licenses are eligible and meet the requirements.